mauroao/keyboard-layout/README.md

 ## What is this used for?

 This is a configuration guide to setup my keyboard shortcuts on MAC and Windows.
-I am using 60% keyboards without QMK firmware.
+I am using 60% keyboards with no QMK firmware support.

 ## Windows setup